patatetom/salted.http.server/README.md

 However, when the command `python3 -m http.server` popularized by many HowTo is used, the tree structure is offered to all winds without restriction !

 `salted.http.server` adds a constraint to `http.server` that prevents the display of the offered tree structure if the salt grain is not present :
-`curl http://publicIp:8000/` will work with `http.server` but will not work with `salted.http.server` where the computed salt should be added to the url (eg. `curl http://publicIp:8000/TheComputedSaltToAddHere/`)
+`curl http://PublicIpAddr:Port/` will work with `http.server` but will not work with `salted.http.server` where the computed salt should be added to the url (eg. `curl http://PublicIpAddr:Port/ComputedSalt/`)

-**`salted.http.server` is primarily intended to not accidentally share data over network !**
+**`salted.http.server` is mainly intended to prevent accidental sharing of data on the network !**